boolean-uk/database-orm/db-transactions.md

 There is a way for her to check that her query is doing the right thing before she commits to it: a transaction!

-We define a block of SQL as a transaction by adding the `BEGIN` to the top of our query.
+We define a block of SQL as a transaction by adding the `BEGIN` keyword to the top of our query.
 We can rollback anything in the transaction by using the `ROLLBACK` keyword.

 ```sql
 BEGIN;